NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

    it captured images in a stereo pair.

 Notice, however, that forward and back projection are not symmetric operations.
-One camera is sufficient to “image” a 3D point onto a pixel located on the image plane, but the reverse is not true.
-Given only a single camera and a pixel location :math:`x = (u,v),` that is the image of an unknown 3D point :math:`P = (x,y,z)`, it is only possible to determine that :math:`P` lies somewhere along a ray that emanates from the camera’s center of projection through the pixel location :math:`x` on the image plane (see :numref:`camera_models`).
+One camera is sufficient to "image" a 3D point onto a pixel located on the image plane, but the reverse is not true.
+Given only a single camera and a pixel location :math:`x = (u,v),` that is the image of an unknown 3D point :math:`P = (x,y,z)`, it is only possible to determine that :math:`P` lies somewhere along a ray that emanates from the camera center through the pixel location :math:`x` on the image plane (see :numref:`camera_models`).

 Alas, once images are captured, the route from image pixel back to